Find Assisted Living

 Are pets allowed in assisted living facilities?
 Many assisted living centers accept seniors with pets that include dogs and cats.
-Retirees interested in finding an assisted living community nearby that accepts pets can easily search by zip code or even by county.
+Retirees interested in finding an assisted living community nearby that accepts pets should try to explore all of their options.
 How many pets can a senior resident keep at an assisted living facility?
 Size and number of pets accepted by assisted living communities may be a subject to limitations, depending on pet policy in each specific senior living facility.

 Pet Friendly Assisted Living Facilities